postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 If you are on a [Postman Free plan](https://www.postman.com/pricing/) and aren't part of a team, the total size of your uploaded images is limited to 20 MB.
 If you are part of a team ([free or paid plans](https://www.postman.com/pricing/)), the total size of your team's uploaded images is limited to 100 MB.

+To check how much storage you're using, go to your [billing dashboard](http://go.postman.co/billing) and select **Resource Usage**.
+The amount of space used by uploaded images and files appears under **Storage Usage**.
+To upgrade your available storage, contact [Postman support](https://www.postman.com/support/).

 > When you reach 90% of your storage limit and above, you will get a warning each time you try to add an image.
-To upgrade your available storage, contact [Postman support](https://www.postman.com/support/).

 ## Finding help and inspiration